The slotted clampbar is one of several innovations that were developed for the Magnabend sheetmetal folding machine.

-There seemed to be no analytic solution to this problem and that fact turned out to be of considerable intererst to 2 mathematicians at the University of Tasmania.!
+There seemed to be no analytic solution to this problem.
+That fact turned out to be of some intererst to 2 mathematicians at the University of Tasmania.

 Engineering (mainly Mr Geoff Fenton) who came up with a computer

-program employing the "Monte Carlo Method" to find the best set of slot
+program that used the "Monte Carlo Method" to find the best set of slot

 FORMING TRAYS USING THE SLOTTED CLAMPBARThe Slotted Clampbar, when supplied, is ideal for making shallow trays and pans quickly and accurately.